UummProject/uumm-prototype/support/Broken meritocracy.md

 The way I see it, it makes merit exchangeable, therefore breaking property #2.

+### Wisdown of the crowds
+It seems that a significant part of decentralized governance projects share the idea that the [wisdom of the crowds](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd) is a good approach for decision making

+This was clearly represented by the DAO but, the same approach have been used for other projects later on.
+On top of the problems derived by making the merit exchangble this [post] (https://forum.daohub.org/t/the-dao-are-we-taking-the-wisdom-of-the-crowd-too-far/1486/8) also explains how bad of an idea this is.

+While we could consider The Dao an experiment, I will argue that most of current projects (most of them with ICOs) are not interested in the long-term viablility of the project.
+Instead their single goal is to just benefit from the fundraising.
+They use the noble idea of inclusion, and give everyone the right of making decisions.

 ### Questions
 - Is there any wrong assumption on this document?
+- Are there better alternative ways to access metrics?
-- Are there better alternatives to reputation?
+- Are there better ways to define merit?
-- Could subjective reputation be used on decentralized governance?
-How?
+- Could subjective reputation be used on decentralized governance without the need of a trusted third party?
 - Will it make sense for the described meritocracy to strongly reward any participation (voting), whatever the decision is correct or not?

 # Examples
-This examples are to show how current governance system fits on the described meritocracy _The numbers (1,2,3) make reference to the previously described merit properties_
+These examples are to show how current governance system fits on the described meritocracy _The numbers (1,2,3) make reference to the previously described merit properties_